 We are also working on the development of non-invasive biomarkers for the disease so that we can monitor the effects of utrophin modulation therapy in both preclinical and clinical studies.
 An example of one of these drugs which increases utrophin at the sarcolemma is shown below.

 This work is in collaboration with an ERC Fellow, Dr Peter Oliver.
 We are investigating movement and neurodegenerative disorders through the characterisation of specific neurological mutants from the ENU mutagenesis programme at the MRC Mammalian Genetics Unit at Harwell.
 This has included studying models of human ataxia (robotic and moonwalker mutants) and peripheral neuropathy (trembler mutants) that have lead to the identification of potential therapeutic strategies for these disorders.

 Oxidative stress in the central nervous system is a feature of some of the most common neurodegenerative disorders such as Parkinson’s disease (PD), Huntington’s disease (HD) and ALS.
-We have recently shown that the loss of the Oxr1 gene in bella mutant causes ataxia and cell death in the cerebellum.
+We have recently shown that the loss of the Oxr1 gene in bella mutant causes ataxia and cell death in the cerebellum and that Oxr1 protects neurons from oxidative stress.
+Increases of Oxr1 levels ameliorate the phenotype in ALS disease models..
 The function of this gene in unknown; however we know it is part of the protective pathways that are induced in neurons under oxidative stress.
 Current work is establishing the function of Oxr1 using primary neuronal cell culture, protein interaction assays and transgenic mouse models.
-We are also looking at the expression of OXR1 and related genes in human neurodegenerative disease.